 The Ohio Revised Code allows SWCDs to receive up to a 1:1 state match on local government funds.
 Currently, the rate of overall state match is 93 percent, with 72 percent going directly to SWCDs.
 As natural resource issues such as water quality become a larger priority statewide, Ohio's SWCDs face greater constraints on their ability to operate within allocated funding.
 We support the bill's 6.3 percent increase in funding for soil and water district support in FY22, as well as maintaining the current level of direct funding to soil and water districts over the biennium.

-MORPC also supports the community infrastructure funding proposed by the Development Services Agency.
-These funds can assist communities in investing in their water and sewer systems, roads, downtown revitalization programs, and demolition.
+We noticed the community infrastructure funding proposed by the Development Services Agency was not included in the substitute bill.
+These funds could assist communities in investing in their water and sewer systems, roads, downtown revitalization programs, and demolition.
 Most importantly, it will help them advance projects during this economic recovery.
+We request that the Senate consider including this appropriation in the final version of the budget.